2023 Summer Student Volunteer Program

 These are just some of the ways in which summer students can become an integral part of Roswell Park's volunteer programs:

-Craft cart
+Craft Cart

-Coffee cart
+Coffee Cart

 Volunteers have an opportunity to visit with patients and families while making their wait time in the clinical areas easier.
 With a partner, the volunteer stocks the necessary essentials on the cart and travels to and from clinics and waiting areas to offer beverages and snacks to patients and visitors.
 When their shift is completed, the volunteer returns the cart to the kitchen and readies the essentials for the next volunteer.
 Volunteers must be self-motivated, have a congenial personality, good communication skills, have patience and the ability to walk and travel with the cart.

-Volunteers assist staff/departments by completing errands and escorting/transporting patients according to policies and procedures.
+Volunteers assist staff/departments by completing errands and escorting/transporting patients and items according to policies and procedures.
 Tasks may include answering phones to assign tasks, organizing mailings, assembling packets, and transporting medical records from one area to another.
 Volunteers must have good communication skills in English, a working knowledge of the hospital’s layout, and the ability to walk distances.
 A seasoned volunteer acts as a mentor for new volunteers.

 Front door greeter

-The front door greeter is the first and last person our patients and their family members see when they are at Roswell.
+The front door greeter is the first and last person our patients and their family members see when they are at Roswell Park.
 A smiling face and warm personality are requirements for this position.
 This job sets the tone for a visit.
 The job is one where you may help to transport our patients to their appointments and offer a smile to a scared individual.
 Volunteers must have good communication skills in English, a working knowledge of the hospital’s layout, and the ability to walk distances.

 Gift Shop